MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/dependencyobjectcollection_indexof_1026387520.md

 ## -remarks

 > [!NOTE]
-> The equivalent Microsoft .NET API is [IndexOf](dependencyobjectcollection_indexof_1.md), or [Contains](dependencyobjectcollection_contains.md) if you want a Boolean return value that indicates that the value exists.
+> The equivalent Microsoft .NET API is `IndexOf`, or `Contains` if you want a Boolean return value that indicates that the value exists.

 ## -examples